Close Menu

 DISABILITY BENEFITS FOR CEREBRAL PALSY

-In order to file an application for benefits, you simply need to go to the Social Security website.
+In order to file an application for benefits, you simply need the Social Security website.
 There, you can begin your application.
-If you do not have access to a computer, you can also file your application over the phone or go to your local SSA office in person.
-If you need help filing your application, then contact Cannon Disability Law.
-One of the services we provide for our clients is to help them file their application with the SSA.
+The SSA’s website walks you through how to file your application for benefits.
+If you do not have access to a computer, then you can also file your application over the phone.
+Or, you can go in person to your local SSA office.
+We highly recommend making an appointment if you are going to file for benefits in person.

 WHAT IS CEREBRAL PALSY?